alexcarriero/class_imbalance_project/simulation_code/own_device/README.txt

 1. Run the Script execute.R, recall this requires manual specification of the simulation scenario and the desired iterations.
    Also, it requires manual specification of a working directory (the path where execute.R lives on your computer).
-   Ensure all 2000 iterations are complete and produced the desired appropriate output (see OUTPUT.txt) in sim_results.
+   Ensure all 2000 iterations are complete and that the output is stored appropriately (see OUTPUT.txt) in sim_results.
 2. Copy and paste the folder sim_results to the directory: results > simulation_results > raw_results > HERE
 3. Rename the file scX, where X is the integer representing the scenario number.
 4. Repeat for all 18 simulation scenarios.